olektretiak/ghost-infrastructure/README.md

 Some important information to read before applying the template:
 1. By default, it will rollout development infrastructure.
 If you whether to deploy the Stage or Production, please make sure that you select it.
-2. Make sure you selected the correct DB allocation and class.
+2. Make sure you selected the correct DB allocation, and class, and instace size.
 3. By Default, DBMultiAZ is enabled only for the production environment.